Engineering Design Graphics Architectural/Civil/Structural Specialty, Level 2 Certificate

 |DFTG 2431||Advanced Technologies in Architectural Design and Drafting||4|

 or DFTG 2338

 or Final Project - Advanced Drafting

-The course selected to satisfy the Capstone Experience (DFTG 2386 Internship-Drafting and Design Technology/Technician or DFTG 2338 Final Project - Advanced Drafting) can only be taken during or after, the term in which the last required and elective engineering design graphics course are completed.
+The course selected to satisfy the Capstone Experience (DFTG 2386 Internship-Drafting and Design Technology/Technician or DFTG 2338 Final Project - Advanced Drafting) can only be taken during or after, the term in which the last required engineering design graphics courses are completed.

 Courses do not have to be taken in this order, unless a course has a prerequisite.

 For more detailed information on this program, contact the Department Chair or faculty.